Syndromic Surveillance: On-Boarding Process

 What is Syndromic Surveillance?

-Syndromic surveillance is used to identify illness clusters early, before diagnoses are confirmed and reported to public health agencies, and to initiate a rapid response, thereby reducing morbidity and mortality.
+Syndromic Surveillance is used to identify illness clusters before diagnoses are confirmed and reported to public health agencies.
+Initiating a rapid response reduces morbidity and mortality.

-This refers to the information available at the time of a patient’s first clinical encounter with an outpatient provider or an emergency department such as patient identifiers and triage information.
-Public health agencies benefit because they will get the information quicker than waiting on a definitive, laboratory-confirmed diagnosis.
-Early detection of certain syndromes will increase disease control and response time in the event of an outbreak.
+This refers to patient identifiers and triage information that is available at the time of a patient’s first clinical encounter with an outpatient provider or an emergency department.
+Public health agencies benefit because they will receive the information more quickly than waiting on a definitive, laboratoryconfirmed diagnosis.
+Early detection of certain syndromes increases disease control and response time in the event of an outbreak.

-Specific Examples: It is well recognized that many laboratory studies (e.g.: bacterial enteric pathogen serologic testing, stool culture, or pulsed field gel electrophoresis i.e.: fingerprinting) on potential foodborne illnesses can take 2-3 weeks to be completed and reported to the provider.
-Further, definitive diagnoses of some vaccine preventable diseases and tick-borne diseases require tests to be repeated roughly a month after the initial tests.
-A functional syndromic surveillance system could prompt early recognition of these types of problems; thereby, helping to prevent the outbreak from worsening.
+Example: It is well-recognized that many laboratory studies, e.g. bacterial enteric pathogen serologic testing, stool culture, or pulsed field gel electrophoresis (fingerprinting) on potential foodborne illnesses can take two to three weeks to complete and report to the provider.
+Furthermore, definitive diagnoses of some vaccine-preventable diseases and tick-borne diseases require tests to be repeated approximately one month after the initial tests.
+A functional syndromic surveillance system could prompt early recognition of these types of problems, thereby helping to prevent the outbreak from worsening.

-Summary: Syndromic surveillance is a relatively new method of disease surveillance that all states are beginning to use to protect their citizens.
-Syndromic surveillance data will be accepted by the Arkansas Department of Health and handled in accordance with all laws governing protected health information.
-It will be used to provide early identification of events of public health importance, thereby facilitating more rapid, targeted, and effective response.
+Summary: Syndromic Surveillance is a relatively new method of disease surveillance that all states are beginning to use to protect their citizens.
+Syndromic Surveillance data is accepted by the Arkansas Department of Health, and is handled in accordance with all laws governing protected health information.
+The data will be used to provide early identification of events that are of public health importance, thereby facilitating a rapid, targeted, and effective response.

-ADH is accepting syndromic surveillance data from Eligible Hospitals (EHs), Critical Access Hospitals (CAHs), and some, but not all Eligible Professionals (EPs) for the purposes of satisfying Stage 1, Stage 2, and Stage 3 criteria for Meaningful Use.
+ADH is accepting syndromic surveillance data from Eligible Hospitals (EH), Critical Access Hospitals (CAH), and some, but not all, Eligible Professionals (EP) for the purposes of satisfying Stage 1, Stage 2, and Stage 3 criteria for Meaningful Use.

-- Please visit our Meaningful Use page for details on other ways to meet the requirements
+Visit the Meaningful Use page for details on other ways to meet the requirements.

 The Meaningful Use public health option allows Eligible Professionals (EP) or Eligible Hospitals (EH) to electronically submit data on syndromic surveillance using Health Language Seven (HL7) message.